irparaja/aws-ebs-snapshots-lambda/README.md

 ## Tags You Can Use On EC2s

-Retention: Number of days backups should be kept for.
+Retention: Number of days backups should be kept for (Optional).
 Backup: The script is looking for keyword Yes, then it will create a snapshot.

 ## Tags The Snapshots Are Given Automatically